 5. Fuel tank preparation

 Make sure to fully fill the tank with premium fuel and add a fuel stabilizer, this is important.
 A full fuel tank is essential for keeping moisture and condensation out of the tank walls.
+This will prevent your motorcycle tank from rusting inside.

 Shake the motorcycle to mix the fuel stabilizer in the tank and start the engine for a few minutes again.
 You could also ride it around the block to mix the stabilizer and make sure it is into the carburetor or fuel injection systems.